 We have a two-tier governance structure consisting of a board of directors and an executive management team.
-Below is a summary of relevant information concerning our board of directors and executive officers, as well as a brief summary of certain significant provisions of Danish corporate law, our articles of association, and certain private issuer exemptions that will be in effect upon the closing of the offering, which relate to our board of directors and executive management.
+Below is a summary of relevant information concerning our board of directors and executive officers, as well as a brief summary of certain significant provisions of Danish corporate law, our articles of association, and certain private issuer exemptions, which relate to our board of directors and executive management.